seejwy/skapi-doc/user-account/README.md

   });
 ```

+In this example, the `changePassword()` method is called with the user's current password and the new password.

 </template>
 <template v-slot:form>

-In the example above, a form is used to capture the user's current password and new password.
-The `changePassword()` method is called when the form is submitted.

 ```html
 <form onsubmit="skapi.changePassword(event,